boddulurisrisai/github_series/BodduluriSriSai/Introduction.md

 # Strengths
-My biggest strength is my self confidence and hard working nature.I bend and bow to the organization as my description.My hobbies are playing cricket and volleyball.
+My biggest strength is my self confidence and hard working nature.I bend and bow to the organization as my description.
+My hobbies are playing:
+* playing cricket
+* playing volleyball
+* watching movies
+* making others irritate